risgk/digital-synth-vra8-u/README.md

 ## VRA8-U CTRL

 - MIDI Controller (Editor) Application for VRA8-U, HTML App (Web App)
+- We recommend using Google Chrome, which implements Web MIDI API
+- We recommend [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) (virtual loopback MIDI cable) to connect VRA8-U
+- Functions
     - VRA8-U CTRL converts Program Changes (#0-7 for PRESET, #8-15 for user programs) into Control Changes
+    - When Program Change #127 is entered or Control Change #90 is changed from Off (63 or lower) to On (64 or higher), "Rand Ctrl" is processed
     - VRA8-U CTRL stores the current control values and the user programs (#8-15) in a Web browser (localStorage)
-- We recommend using Google Chrome, which implements Web MIDI API
-- We recommend [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) (virtual loopback MIDI cable) to connect VRA8-U
+    - Current parameter values and user programs (#8-15) can be imported/exported from/to JSON files

 ## [Parameter Guide](/VRA8-U-Parameter-Guide.md)